systemkern/contribution-guidelines/CONTRIBUTE.md

 Contribution Guidelines
 =================================

-First off all, thank you for taking the time to contribute!
+First of all, thank you for taking the time to contribute!
 Pull requests are always welcome.
 The Guidelines aim to make collaboration on the project easier and cutting down on time spent on bikeshedding.
-They represent agreed upon rules which shall be followed by every teammember.
+They represent agreed upon rules which shall be followed by every contributor.

 This document is NOT an arbitrary set of rules to be follewed blindly, but rather a written down of the agreed upon standard.
 Of course this is a living document and subject to change, so feel free to submit pull requests to this document as well.

-These rules only purpose is to improve code readabilty and thus maintainabilty and code quality.
+These rules only purpose is to improve code readabilty and quality and thus maintainabilty and overall project success.
 Whenever a rule is in conflict with this goal it should be challenged.

 Code Style